JannieI/canvas-workstation-V3/src/app/roadmap.md

 4. Drag and Sizing handles on select
 5. Fix bug and Duplicat Widget correctly
 6. In Slideshow mode: show link buttons and this now jumps (Edit mode = show linking form)
+7. Flag visible if it has a Note, Data Quality issues

 **Shapes**